 Trust Your Instincts

 "Most relationship mistakes happen because a person does not trust their instincts early on and sticks around thinking it will change," says Durvasula.
 By your 40s, you've experienced many human encounters, so trust your gut, she advises.
-Plus, by trusting yourself, you'll be able to look beyond type and move forward based on feelings and mutual values—true cornerstones of successful relationships.
+Plus, by trusting yourself, you'll be able to look beyond "you type" and move forward based on feelings and mutual values—true cornerstones of successful relationships.
 Types are for people chasing something that they think is good for them.
 Do you want to put those kinds of limits on love?

 Develop a Clear Agenda

+"Because the range of reasons and expectations around dating may be wider, be clear on yours.
+If someone is not on the same page as you, knowing your hopes can help you make decisions that do not leave you resentful down the road," Durvasula explains.
 Ray agrees, adding, "Establish your deal breakers and don't compromise important values just to impress someone you like.
 Don't beat around the bush long-term—been there, done that."

 Manage Your Social Media Expectations

-Social media is a seamless part of everyday life for most 20- and 30-year-olds, but for someone from an older generation, their connection to Facebook, Instagram, and Twitter could be more of a mixed bag.
+Social media is a seamless part of everyday life for most 20- and 30-year-olds, but for someone from an older generation, their connection to Facebook, Instagram, and X (formerly Twitter) could be more of a mixed bag.
 Your date's social habits could range from "the 45-year-old who is as plugged in as a teenager to the 48-year-old who has never been on Instagram," Durvasula notes.
+So before posting a photo of you and your love interest together, ask them if they're okay with that first.
+Durvasula also advises against making a big deal out of it or trying to post too soon, as it may make the other person uncomfortable.

 Many people over 40 have many responsibilities that require more planning.
-Tuesday night dates that stretch into the wee hours may not work on a regular basis as fatigue can set in.
+For example, Tuesday night dates that stretch into the wee hours may not work on a regular basis as fatigue can set in.
 "Not to say that you need to get the blue plate special and call it a night at 7 p.m., but you are also no longer able to just skip morning classes after a first date," says Durvasula.
 Plus, parents have to balance childcare responsibilities. "[It] could get tricky because it means a lot less time for dating and less alone time," adds Campbell.

 Don't try to read between the lines if your date has to reschedule or call it early.
 It's often because of their personal responsibilities, so be understanding, and you're likely to receive the same kind of understanding from them.